leanrob/event-driven-systems-presentation/presentation_sections/2-1_summary.md

 Context is not a software idea, but rather the context in which word and statements live.

-Domain refers to a sphere of knowledge and activity.
+The Domain refers to a sphere of knowledge and activity.
 Our domain is Amazon.

 The model used is an abstraction of real-world aspects of the domain that are used to solve problems in the domain
 > Ex.
 We have the idea of a listing in Amazon, that is part of the model